Archbishop for Military Services Gives Ash Wednesday Mass at Walter Reed

-For the past decade, the Archbishop for the Military Services, Timothy Broglio, has led the Ash Wednesday Mass at Walter Reed National Military Medical Center (WRNMMC), and he continued that tradition this year, leading the liturgy on Feb.
+For the past decade, the Archbishop for the Military Services has led the Ash Wednesday Mass at Walter Reed National Military Medical Center (WRNMMC), and he continued that tradition this year, leading the liturgy on Feb.
 22 in Memorial Auditorium.

+Archbishop Timothy Broglio, Archdiocese for the Military Services (AMS) since 2008, and president of the United States Conference of Catholic Bishops since 2022, annually makes his sojourn to WRNMMC to begin Lent, placing ashes on the foreheads of patients, staff and visitors.

+During the mass this year, Broglio spoke about the people in Ukraine, whom he said are “experiencing the daily rigors of war and are victims of a brutal aggression from a powerful enemy which they are resisting valiantly.”
+He visited Ukrainian missions last December, and said he saw “amongst the destruction, the charitable response of the world.”
+He also said the Ukrainians’ fight for their independence makes him think of “the ragtag Continental Army” that faced the British in 1776 and 1812.

 |Date Taken: